Capsfan900/rock-paper-game/README.md

 An assignment for the ODIN PROJECT

-note i am still a beginner so don't make fun of how bad my code is too much lol
+note I am still a beginner so feel free to make constructive pull requests